 Each student will receive 0.6 CEUs (or 6 CMEs) from Compliance Training Online® for completing this course.

-Our IATA Dangerous Goods Regulations training course consists of content, graphics, audio, and a final exam.
+Our IATA Dangerous Goods Regulations training and certification course consists of content, graphics, audio, and a final exam.

 Specific topics covered in this course include:

 According to the IATA DGR:

 Recurrent training must take place within two years (24 months) of the previous training, unless a relevant authority defines a shorter period.

 Other related Compliance Training Online® courses (see our complete list of courses) include:

 NOTE: If you are shipping hazardous materials in the United States the FAA (the enforcement agency in the U.S.) requires you to have received DOT Hazardous Materials General and Security Awareness (49 CFR §172.704) training in addition to IATA DGR training.

 If you do not have a copy, you will need to purchase the IATA Dangerous Goods Regulations (DGR) Manual both for reference purposes in your day to day shipping operations, and while taking this course.

 If you have a copy of the 2013 edition, you can access the "IATA DGR 2014 (55th) Edition Significant Changes" document from our "Resources" section.